evkx/evkx.github.io/content/models/fiat/600e/600e/_index.md

 The battery has a gross capacity of 54kWh and a net capacity of 50,8kWh, meaning you have a 3,2kWh buffer for protection.
 (5,9%).
 The Lithium-Ion battery uses [NMC technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

  The [WLTP range](../../../../guides/understandingrange/wltp) is 409 km (254 mi).
-The consumption is 12,4kWh/100km for the WLTP standard test.
+The consumption is 12.4kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 100kW.
 A full charge from 0 - 100% would take 53 minutes, while a more common scenario of 10-80% would take 28 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 2% to 61%, resulting in an actual charge speed, including time loss on 69kW.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 2% to 61%, resulting in an actual charge speed, including time loss, of 69kW.
 Each charge session would take 26 minutes and 10 seconds.

 ### Onboard charger